 Foster City, CA

-Job Title:QA Analyst II (Temporary) - Sledgehammer Games
+Job Title:QA Analyst I (Temporary) - Sledgehammer Games

-As a QA Analyst II, you will employ ''grey'' and ''black box'' testing methodology as a subject matter expert, leader and mentor in an Agile development QA environment.
-In this role, you will be responsible for exhibiting technical and knowledge expertise; creating, maintaining, and executing Test Cases/Plans; identifying, thoroughly investigating, and documenting bugs/issues with the game; authoring documentation on tools and techniques, and subsequently educating your teammates.
+As a QA Analyst I, you will employ ''grey'' and ''black box'' testing methodology as a subject matter expert in an Agile development QA environment.
+In this role, you will be responsible for creating, maintaining, and executing Test Cases/Plans; identifying, thoroughly investigating, and documenting bugs/issues with the game; authoring documentation on tools and techniques, and subsequently educating your teammates.
 As you will be interacting face-to-face daily not only with your QA team members, but also with your development partners, you will need to have strong critical thinking and inter-personal communication skills.
 Due to this exposure to all facets of game development and allowance for professional development, there is also great opportunity for career development and growth in the game industry.

 Priorities can often change in a fast-paced environment like ours, so this role includes, but is not limited to, the following responsibilities: